travigd/documentation/dotnet-api/embedded-client.md

     <tbody>
         <tr>
             <td><code>WithClusterGossipPort(int port)</code></td>
-            <td>Sets the internal gossip port (used when using cluster dns, this should point to a known port gossip will be running on)</td>
+            <td>Sets the internal gossip port (used when using cluster DNS, this should point to a known port gossip will be running on)</td>
         </tr>
         <tr>
             <td><code>WithGossipSeeds(params IPEndPoint[] endpoints)</code></td>